ibm-cloud-docs/discovery/custom-config.md

 The following sections detail the structure of this JSON and the object that can be defined in it.

-If your collection was created using [Smart Document Understanding](/docs/services/discovery?topic=discovery-sdu#sdu), the PDF and Word conversion settings listed will not be used, so changing these conversion settings will be ignored.
+If your collection was created using [Smart Document Understanding](/docs/discovery?topic=discovery-sdu), the PDF and Word conversion settings listed are not used, so changing these conversion settings are ignored.
 {: note}

 ## Configuration structure